FireIceMan/GLC_framework/genetics/README.md

-A statistical tool to analyze the "scaling property" in English corpora
+A statistical tool to analyze the "scaling property" in protein sequence

-- For human text, please segment its words and syllagrams.

-  (1) For phonogram, e.g. English, use the format: "The hunt-er like ap-ple".
-The space is used to segment words, while the `-` is for syllagrams.
+- For protein sequence, please segment its protein and domain in the format: "A1-A2 B1-B2-B3".
+The space is used to segment proteins, while the `-` is for domain.

-  (2) For logogram, such as Chinese, use the format: "獵人 捕捉 獵物".
-The space is used to segment words, while no symbol is needed to syllabify them.

 ---------